Actions

 But when the last breath left him, the world fell quiet.

 Feo Ul carried him into Il Mheg’s palace with the care one uses for a fading dream.
-She shaped a crystal coffin with magic that strained against the grief in her chest, its polished surface smooth as clear water, its edges outlined by silver vines that glowed faintly in the dark.
-She placed Izazu inside, arranging him as if he were merely resting from a long battle, his hands folded around his sword, his face peaceful and still.
+They shaped a crystal coffin with magic that strained against the grief in their chest, its polished surface smooth as clear water, its edges outlined by silver vines that glowed faintly in the dark.
+They placed Izazu inside, arranging him as if he were merely resting from a long battle, his hands folded around his sword, his face peaceful and still.

 The fae of Il Mheg visited him daily.
 Pixies left garlands of shimmering petals.
 Nu Mou offered charms and whispered prayers.
 Even the amaro bowed their heads in silent respect.
 But Feo Ul felt none of it.
-She moved through the palace like a figure carved from pale glass, her light dimmed to the faintest embers.
-The spark of mischief and life that once defined her seemed to have dissolved with the Light of the final battle.
+They moved through the palace like a figure carved from pale glass, their light dimmed to the faintest embers.
+The spark of mischief and life that once defined them seemed to have dissolved with the Light of the final battle.

-Every night she returned to the coffin, touching the cold glass, whispering stories or promises that never found an answer.
-The halls felt too large, too quiet, and the throne behind her felt like a weight she could no longer bear.
+Every night they returned to the coffin, touching the cold glass, whispering stories or promises that never found an answer.
+The halls felt too large, too quiet, and the throne behind them felt like a weight they could no longer bear.

 Feo Ul wasn’t sure how long it had actually been, but the day everything changed was in spring.
-As she sat in her throne, listening to the sounds of her realm, something flickered deep inside her chest.
-It was faint — a tiny vibration, like the distant ringing of a bell — but it sent her head snapping upward.
-She pressed a hand over her heart, closing her eyes until she felt it again.
+As they sat on their throne, listening to the sounds of their realm, something flickered deep inside their chest.
+It was faint — a tiny vibration, like the distant ringing of a bell — but it sent their head snapping upward.
+They pressed a hand over their heart, closing their eyes until they felt it again.

 A soul-echo.